 Growing up, we would typically dine out to get our BBQ fix, but a few years ago my mother's brother, Qaiser Mamoon took on the responsibility of becoming the family's grill master.

 Here he shares his recipe for a universal favorite - chicken tikka.

 What I love most about this is that the tikka is brought to life not by a convoluted amalgamation of spices (to quote Qaiser Mamoon, "it's chicken tikka, not bhel puri") but by the fire of the grill.

 He prepares the chicken on a fired up charcoal grill.
 He directly exposes the skewered chicken to high heat, moving it frequently to ensure that it doesn't burn as it gets cooked.

 In this recipe, we switched up his technique to capitalize on the deep gas grill we have in our building.
 While my husband inadvertently infused the process with an American flare, the chicken tikka remained on point and tasted like home.

-Make slight diagonal splits on the chicken with a knife.
-Coat them with vegetable oil and salt and pepper.
+- Make slight diagonal splits on the chicken with a knife.
+Coat chicken with vegetable oil and salt and pepper.

 - Add the chicken to the yogurt marinade.
 Make sure it's well-coated.
 Refrigerate overnight (6-12 hours).

 - To begin grilling, turn up all burners (this grill had four burners) and bring heat up to 400 F.